 The Toubkal area of the High Atlas is the most visited area – and is accessible by public transit from Marrakesh.
 If you’re into hiking or rock climbing then you may want to spend an extended time in this part of Morocco.
 There are local and international trekking companies that run tours here, some several weeks long.

 But even just a drive through the Atlas Mountains will give you a sense of their grandeur.
 The road is good and if you’re heading to the Sahara Desert, rest assured you’ll get a taste of the Atlas Mountains.
-The road we drove took us over Tichka Pass at 2260 metres.
+The road we drove took us over Tichka Pass at 2260 metres 0r 7,415 feet.

-From there we followed an itinerary hitting the following interesting places in Morocco over a two week time frame.
+From there we followed an itinerary hitting a raft of interesting places in Morocco (many well off the tourist trail) over a two week time frame.